charleskorb/azure-powershell/src/DesktopVirtualization/docs/New-AzWvdAppAttachPackage.md

   - `[DisplayName <String>]`: User friendly Name to be displayed in the portal.
   - `[ImagePath <String>]`: VHD/CIM image path on Network Share.
   - `[IsActive <Boolean?>]`: Make this version of the package the active one across the hostpool.
+  - `[IsPackageTimestamped <Boolean?>]`: Is package timestamped so it can ignore the certificate expiry date
   - `[IsRegularRegistration <Boolean?>]`: Specifies how to register Package in feed.
   - `[LastUpdated <DateTime?>]`: Date Package was last updated, found in the appxmanifest.xml.
   - `[PackageAlias <String>]`: Alias of MSIX Package.